JAndrassy/WiFiEspAT/README.md

 ### the WiFiServer class differences

 The standard AT firmwares support only one TCP server.
-The ESP_ATMod firmware supports multiple servers.
+The ESP_ATMod firmware supports multiple servers (uncomment `#define WIFIESPAT_MULTISERVER` in src/utility/EspAtDrv.h).

 * `begin` has optional parameters maxConnCount (default 1) and serverTimeout in seconds (default 60)
 * `beginSSL` ESP32 only. starts the server for secure connections.